Alfresco/docs-alfresco/enterprise-viewer/latest/install/index.md

 ### Distribution zips

-The Enterprise Viewer can be installed using a distribution zip.
-You'll need to download the following zip file from Hyland Community in order to install AEV:
+You can install the Enterprise Viewer using a distribution ZIP.
+Download the following ZIP file from Hyland Community:

 * `alfresco-enterprise-viewer-package-3.5.0.zip`

 ### Java

-Alfresco Enterprise Viewer requires Java 11 or above.
+Enterprise Viewer requires Java 11 or above.
 Consult your repository of choice for more detailed requirements.

 ### Alfresco repository version

 See the [Supported Platforms]({% link enterprise-viewer/latest/support/index.md %}) for more information.

-Make sure you have the correct version of the Alfresco Enterprise Viewer package for your Alfresco Content Services version.
+Make sure you have the correct version of the Enterprise Viewer package for your Content Services version.
 If you are unsure, please contact Hyland Support.

 ### Operating system requirements